jeannie2/volunteering-frontend/readme.md

-# Scraping volunteering opportunities using Puppeteer
+# Volunteering opportunities for web developers

-A simple project that scrapes data from various volunteering platforms.
+A simple web scraping project using data from various volunteering platforms.

 ## Technologies